Feliks Nowowiejski Music Academy: Post-war attempts (1945–1974)

-Branch of the Academy of Music in Łódź (1974–1979)
+Branch of the Music College in Łódź (1974–1979)

-The efforts to set up in Bydgoszcz a Music Academy found the support of the central government in July 1974.
-This approval allowed the rector of the Academy of Music in Łódź, Zenon Ploszaj, to establish on the 1st October 1974, in Bydgoszcz, a branch of Lódz Music.
+The efforts to set up a Music Academy in Bydgoszcz found the support of the central government in July 1974.
+This approval allowed the rector of the College of Music in Łódź, Zenon Ploszaj, to establish a branch of the school on 1 October 1974, in Bydgoszcz.

-On October 1, 1975, first classes began with 25 students of the Instrumental Faculty, led by Deputy Dean and manager of the academy, Miroslaw Pietkiewicz.
-Initially, the classes were conducted in the halls of the Pomeranian Philharmonic and the Music School, and lectures performed by professors coming from Lódz.
-Part of the staff comprised also musicians from the Pomeranian Symphony Orchestra and Capella Bydgostiensis, the Chamber music ensemble.
+On 1 October 1975, first classes began with 25 students of the Instrumental Faculty, led by Deputy Dean and manager of the academy, Miroslaw Pietkiewicz.
+Initially, the classes were conducted in the halls of the Pomeranian Philharmonic and the Music School, and lectures performed by professors coming from Łódź.
+Part of the staff consisted of musicians from the Pomeranian Symphony Orchestra and Capella Bydgostiensis, the Chamber music ensemble.

-In 1976, a Musical Education department was created and the academy moved into its main building, provided by Voivodeship at Slowackiego street 7, which still remains today its headquarters.
+In 1976, a Musical Education department was created and the academy moved into its main building, provided by the voivodeship at Slowackiego street 7, which still remains its headquarters today.

-In April 1979, students got their own lodgings at Libelta street 14, thanks to the great help provided by Andrzej Szwalbe, then director of the Pomeranian Philharmonic.
+In April 1979, student dormitories were established at Libelta street 14, thanks to the help provided by Andrzej Szwalbe, the then-director of the Pomeranian Philharmonic.
 Between 1977 and 1979, a major took place at Slowackiego street 7 so as to adapt interiors to the needs of musical teaching.
 In September 1979, the building housed a national congress of art schools rectors.

-State High School of Music in Bydgoszcz (1979–1981)
+Bydgoszcz State College of Music (1979–1981)

-On November 27, 1979, Polish Council of Ministers created in Bydgoszcz a State High School of Music, independent from the Academy of Music in Łódź.
+On 27 November 1979, Polish Council of Ministers created a State College of Music, independent from the Academy of Music in Łódź.
 Its first rector was Roman Suchecki.

-Soon in 1980, the university reached its full working structure, similar to other music schools in the country, with the creation of two new departments: Composition-Theory of Music and Vocal-Acting.
-The same year has been established in the Instrumental Department an Extramural Studies capability and an Instrumental Recording Studio.
+Soon in 1980, the university reached its full working structure, similar to other music schools in the country, with the creation of two new departments: the Faculty of Music Theory and Composition, and the Faculty of Vocal Performance and Acting.
+In the same year an Instrumental Pedagogy School (Faculty of Instrumental Music) and a recording studio were established.

 The academic year 1979/1980 welcomed 120 students, crowned by a tour of the Academic Symphony Orchestra, composed of university pupils.

-Music Academy of Bydgoszcz (since 1981)
+Bydgoszcz Academy of Music (since 1981)

-On December 1, 1981, the university was renamed Academy of Music "Feliks Nowowiejski", completing its integration among the other Polish Academies of Music.
-The motto of the university Musica spiritus movens (Music moves spirit) has been then placed at the front of the building beside a crowned eagle.
+On 1 December 1981, the university was renamed to Feliks Nowowiejski Academy of Music, completing its integration among the other Polish music academies.
+The latin motto of the university Musica spiritus movens (Music moves spirit) has been then placed at the front of the building beside a crowned eagle.